wanchain/cardanoCatalyst/milestone3/README.md

 # Milestone 3

-For Milestone 3, the acceptance criteria required that we:
+For Milestone 3, the acceptance criteria required the evidence to:

 1.	demonstrate that a transaction on an EVM chain can pass data/datum to a Smart Beacon Script on Cardano, which then triggers an asset swap on a Cardano DEX.